Blue Heelers: episode guide

 Tom assigns Roz to help out at the one-man Widgeree station where Senior Constable Alan McCubbin is running behind on his paperwork.
-Roz makes an excuse so as not to have to return after being subjected to Alan's over-friendly advances.
-Maggie encourages her to report the incident to Tom but it is only after learning of his drinking on the job that Tom finally takes notice.
+Roz makes an excuse so as not to have to return after being subjected to Alan's inappropriate advances.
+Maggie encourages her to report the incident to Tom but it is only after learning of Alan's drinking on the job that Tom finally takes notice.
 Unfortunately it is too late to prevent Alan from blowing an undercover investigation into a wildlife-smuggling ring and shooting their suspect.©tzuk

 Guest Starring: Sancia Robinson as Toni Faletti, Richard Piper as Alan McCubbin, Tony Rickards as Reg Taggerty, Damien Foley as Rob Woods; Sally Anne Upton as Rita Weekes, Terry Brittingham as Wal Fry, Christopher Rickerby as Ben Fry, Arthur Hoadley as Julian Henson

 Note: Tony Rickards will return as Compo Hayes in series 2, 4, 6, 7 and 11

 Bill Mason arrives in Mt Thomas hoping to follow up leads relating to the disappearance of his son, Paul, four years earlier.
 News coverage on the anniversary of boy's disappearance brings in a spate of sightings but her colleagues' negative attitude about working such a cold case grates on Maggie.
 Despite their initial reluctance, the Heelers manage to break the case and, although the outcome is unfortunate, provide closure for the grieving father.